 Most Bluetooth trackers use button or coin batteries, which can be dangerous to children if the case isn't secure (or if the tracker itself is small enough to be ingested).
 If the battery is easy to remove, then your child can swallow it which may result in injury or death.

 Many Bluetooth trackers use small button batteries which can be ingested by infants and toddlers.

-Single use models with batteries that can't be replaced or recharged are safer as the battery can't be removed.
+Single-use models with batteries that can't be replaced or recharged are safer as the battery can't be removed.
 However, these introduce their own environmental issues.

+Yes, they do.
 Broadly speaking, Bluetooth trackers are most useful if you're still in the area where you lost your keys, wallet or headphone case.
 The audio function may not be overly helpful if you're in a noisy venue like a pub or outdoors, and that's where trackers with community functions come in handy.

-The main difference between Bluetooth and GPS trackers comes down to how they locate the wayward device.
+The main difference between Bluetooth and GPS trackers comes down to how they locate the lost device.
 A Bluetooth tracker will only work if it, and the smartphone or tablet with the tracking app, are within the maximum range (usually up to 100 metres).